TamaraAtanasoska/dialogue-history/README.md

 The team consists of [Tamara Atanasoska](https://github.com/TamaraAtanasoska), [Galina Ryazanskaya](https://github.com/flying-bear), and [Bhuvanesh Verma](https://github.com/Bhuvanesh-Verma).
 The team contributed to all of the tasks equally.

 If you would like to read more about the reproduction details, our comparison with the original paper, and see results from each of the base models and experiments, please read the [project report](project-docs/project-report.pdf).
+You can read the final report with our extended expriments that go beyond the scope of replication paper [here](project-docs/final-report.pdf).

 ## Cloned repositories and code organisation